sensei-hacker/inavwiki/OSD-Hud-and-ESP32-radars.md

 The hud must be set from the CMS menu of the OSD or from the CLI in the Configurator.

 **Important!
 The Hud is a sub-set of the crosshair, it's designed this way because the crosshair is the origin/reference for anything hud-related.
 So make sure you have the crosshair enabled and displayed in the OSD tab of the Configurator.
-It is not recommended to have any of the map or 2D-view items displayed in your OSD, as this could cause overlaps on the screen.**
+It is not recommended to have any of the legacy map or 2D-view items displayed in your OSD, as this could cause overlaps on the screen.**

 In order for the hud to display in "3D" where the POI is, it needs to know few things about your FPV camera :

 In the CMS/OSD menu, go to OSD > Hud >...

-**Crosshair style** : Choose between 7 different types of crosshairs.
+**Crosshair style** : To choose between 7 different types of crosshairs.

 **Camera Uptilt** : Set the camera uptilt for the FPV camera.
 That's the angle in degres between the horizontal of the aircraft and the line of sight of the camera.
 For a multirotor with a camera usually pointing up it's a positive value, most often between 5 and 30°.
 For a plane with the camera pointing down it should be a negative value, often between -5 and -10°.

 **Camera FOV horizontal + vertical** : The FOV for the FPV camera, the default values are ok for a 2.8mm lens.
-If your camera is a 2.5mm or 2.1mm or lower focal, try to raise both the horizontal and vertical FOVs by 5 or 10° by steps (the lower the focal length, the higher the field of view).
+If your camera is a 2.5mm or 2.1mm or lower focal, try to raise both the horizontal and vertical FOVs by 5 or 10° by steps (the smaller the focal length, the larger the field of view).
 If the FOV is too far off, the tracking won't work well near the borders of the screen.

 **Hud Margin horizontal + vertical** : How far from the border of the screen the hud ends, so it does not overwrite the rest of your OSD datas.

-**Horizon offset** : To vertically adjust, between -2 and +2, the whole OSD and AHI and scrolling bars, it's highly recommended to leave it at 0.
+**Horizon offset** : To vertically adjust, between -2 and +2, the whole OSD and AHI and scrolling bars, it's recommended to leave it at 0.

-**Displayed items >** This sub menu will let you select exactly what is displayed on the Hud :
+**Displayed items >** This sub menu will let you select what is displayed on the Hud :

 **Homing arrows** : To display little arrows around the crossair showing where the home point is.

-**Home point** : To display the home point location.
+**Home point** : To 3D-display the home point location.

 **Radar max aircraft** : Maximum count of nearby aircrafts or POIs to display, as sent from an ESP32 LoRa  module.
 Set to 0 to disable (show nothing).
 The nearby aircrafts will appear as markers A, B, C, etc

-**Radar min range** : In meters, by default 1, radar aircrafts closer than this will not be displayed.
+**Radar min range** : In meters, by default 10 meters, radar aircrafts closer than this will not be displayed.
 This setting exists mostly to unclutter the OSD view during close range pursuits.

 **Radar max range** : In meters, by default 4000, radar aircrafts further away than this will not be displayed.